neboskriptDEV/JesusLovesYou/README.md

 # JesusLovesYou

+# ⚠ This mod is archived as of 27/03/2026
+You can still fork the repository and update to the newest version of the game **by yourself**.
+No official support for this mod well be provided anymore, I apologize.

 ## What Is This Mod?
 JesusLoves you is a Gorilla Tag VR Mod that changes the "Message of the day" text to a random bible verse everytime you join the game.